Wet weather overflows

 • The sewerage network carries sewage from bathrooms, kitchens and laundries to treatment plants for processing.

-• While sewer pipes are typically designed to carry five times the average dry weather flows, they are generally much much smaller in diameter than stormwater pipes.
+• While sewer pipes are typically designed to carry five times the average dry weather flows, they are generally much smaller in diameter than stormwater pipes.
 If rainwater overwhelms the stormwater network and spills over into the sewer system, sewage may back up which can lead to an overflow.

 The local council manages and maintains the stormwater network, which directs untreated stormwater to local creeks, rivers and waterways.
 Urban Utilities’ sewer pipes collect wastewater and sewage from your property, transporting it to a treatment plant.